Today's featured

 square kilometers

-- slightly more than two times the size of Pennsylvania; slightly smaller than Oregon
+- almost three times the size of Georgia; slightly larger than California

 History